Skip to content

 Dask-ssh Deployment

 Dask actually contains built-in support for automating Dask deployment using SSH.
-It also supports nodefiles provided by PBS, so inside of your PBS job, you can simply run
+It also supports nodefiles provided by Slurm, so inside of your job, you can simply run

 Note that for this to work, the paramiko Python library has to be installed inside your Python environment (you can install it using $ pip install paramiko).